Postdoctoral Fellows

 Sarah Ethridge is a doctoral student in Clinical Psychology, and is specializing in Child and Adolescent Psychology and Neuropsychology.

-Prior to joining the NDL, Sarah worked with individuals with neurodevelopmental disabilites for many years.
+Prior to joining the NDL, Sarah worked with individuals with neurodevelopmental conditions for many years.
 Her interest in neurodevelopmental research stems from both her work as a Youth Ambassador for Tourette syndrome and her education in neuroscience at Davidson College.
-Most recently, Sarah worked as a Postbaccalaureate IRTA at the National Institute of Mental Health, contributing to research projects investigating the behavioral phenotypes of rare genetic disorders associated with autism spectrum disorder (ASD) and intellectual disability (ID), such as fragile X syndrome.
+Most recently, Sarah worked as a Postbaccalaureate IRTA at the National Institute of Mental Health, contributing to research projects investigating the behavioral phenotypes of rare genetic conditions associated with autism and intellectual disability (ID), such as fragile X syndrome.

-Through this work, Sarah has developed interests in the etiology, assessment, and evidence-based treatment of social communication deficits associated with neurodevelopmental disorders.
-Currently, she contributes to research efforts assessing prosody and characterizing prosodic profiles associated with social communication deficits in individuals with ASD and fragile X syndrome.
+Through this work, Sarah has developed interests in the etiology, assessment, and evidence-based treatment of social communication deficits associated with neurodevelopmental conditions.
+Currently, she contributes to research efforts assessing prosody and characterizing prosodic profiles associated with social communication deficits in individuals with autism and fragile X syndrome.

 Sarah hopes to gain training in clinical child psychology and developmental neuropsychology.
 Long-term, her goals include working in an academic healthcare system developing and validating assessment instruments measuring social communication in individuals with ID, who constitute an under-researched clinical cohort.